-On May 20, the Church will commemorate the 46th World Communications Day.
-As has been customary since 1986, Pope Benedict released his message for the day (“Silence and Word: Path of Evangelization” ) on January 24, the memorial of St. Francis de Sales, the patron saint of journalists.
+On May 13, the Church will commemorate the 52nd World Communications Day.
+As is customary, the papal message for the day (“‘The truth will set you free’ (Jn.
+8:32: Fake news and journalism for peace“) was released on January 24, the memorial of St. Francis de Sales, the patron saint of journalists.

 In the Decree on the Media of Social Communications (Inter Mirifica, 1963), the Fathers of the Second Vatican Council stated:

 Moreover, that the varied apostolates of the Church with respect to the media of social communication may be strengthened effectively, each year in every diocese of the world, by the determination of the Bishops, there should be celebrated a day on which the faithful are instructed in their responsibilities in this regard.
 They should be invited to pray and contribute funds for this cause.
 Such funds are to be expended exclusively on the promotion, maintenance and development of institutes and undertakings of the Church in this area, according to the needs of the whole Catholic world.